TNDC2002/PEproject/documents/report.md

 ### **3.1.
 Project Overview**

-_SmashBruh_ is an innovative movie rental website that aims to transform the way people discover and enjoy movies.
-Our project seeks to provide a seamless and captivating movie-watching experience for cine-philes and casual viewers alike.
-With a vast selection of films, a user-friendly interface, detailed movie information, and personalized recommendations, _SmashBruh_ strives to be the ultimate destination for movie enthusiasts.
+_SmashBruh_ is an movie rental website that aims to transform the way people discover and rent movies.
+Our project aims to provide options for users to view the information related to movies and shows.
+They also have the choice to choose which movie or show to rent and have their rented information saved for later use.

 ### **3.2.
 Objective**